TayoACybersecurity/City-of-refuge-cyber-cohort-9/week7labs.md

 ## AI Prompts I Used:

-"Act as a network troubleshooting simulator with OSI model steps" "Give me 5 scenarios where Layer 3 is the problem" "Create a troubleshooting flowchart for common home network issues"
+"Act as a network troubleshooting simulator with OSI model steps",

+"Give me 5 scenarios where Layer 3 is the problem",

+"Create a troubleshooting flowchart for common home network issues"

 ## Lab 4: AI-Powered Study Partner